lucy3/gpt3_gender/README.md

 - preprocessing.py: for getting an idea of what books I have
 - segment\_original\_books.py: get excerpts from original books with similar length as generated stories

+The coreference model is the same as that used in [Sims et al. 2020](https://github.com/mbwsims/literary-information-propagation/blob/master/run_pipeline.sh).

 ### Gender

 We do not recommend the use of these methods for inferring the actual gender of real people.